ZYSF/gen1cpu/README.md

 Implemented in Verilog and featuring an independently-designed instruction set (completely copyright-free!).

-EDIT: Uh-oh, I might've lost the good version of the code and uploaded an earlier revision :s I'm working on finding the right copy...
+EDIT: I initially uploaded some of the earlier version instead of the current version.
+Disregard the first commits (those probably aren't in a usable state).

 ## Design